Harsh-apk/goLangMailSender/README.md

-This is a simple code to demonstrate how to send email using Google's smtp server using Golang.
+This is a simple code to demonstrate: "How to send email using Google's smtp server using Golang".

 .env file is not included in this repo.